§ 130A-131.9C. Abatement and remediation.

 (i) All remediation plans shall require that the lead poisoning hazards be reduced to the following levels:

-(4) Fewer than 400 parts per million for lead in bare soil in play areas, gardens, pet sleeping areas, and areas within three feet of the residential housing unit or child-occupied facility.
+(4) Less than 400 parts per million for lead in bare soil in play areas, gardens, pet sleeping areas, and areas within three feet of the residential housing unit or child-occupied facility.
 Lead in bare soil in other locations of the yard shall be reduced to less than 1,200 parts per million.

 (j) The Department shall verify by visual inspection that the approved remediation plan has been completed.
 The Department may also verify plan completion by residual lead dust monitoring and soil or drinking water lead level measurement.